mongodb/mongo-powerbi-connector/mongodb-sql-interface.md

 | Authentication Types Supported     | Database (Username/Password)                 |

 ## Prerequisites
-To use the MongoDB Atlas SQL connector, you must have an [Atlas federated database](https://www.mongodb.com/docs/atlas/data-federation/) setup.
+To use the MongoDB SQL Interface connector, you must have an [Atlas federated database](https://www.mongodb.com/docs/atlas/data-federation/) setup.

 ### Obtaining connection information for your federated database instance